barberd/cocousbserial/README.md

 Boards prior to versions 1.08 were printed with 10nF capacitors, but .1uf (100nF) capacitors are bit more standard.
 Either work fine, they're just to smooth out ripples in the power to the ICs.

-Board version 1.09 added a jumper for the source of +5v power for the USB module, either the CoCo or the USB host.
-One should choose the USB host if one wants the module recognized by the host as soon as its plugged in.
-One should choose the CoCo if one wants the device recognized only when the CoCo is powered on.
+Board version 1.09 added a jumper for the source of +5v power; see 'Power Draw' section above.